Advertiser disclosure

 Although these rules can be helpful in your financial planning, it’s important to remember that none of the rules are set in stone.
 Things seldom go as planned, and it’s a good idea to reassess your financial situation frequently.
 Changes in income, your other educational expenses, and in the cost of college should all be considered

 Even with the best of planning, it’s impossible to predict what may happen.
 Even if your financial situation seems difficult, a single scholarship offer could make all the difference in financing your child’s education.
 Be sure to explore scholarship opportunities to help complement your savings.
-You can try our scholarship search tool to help match you with opportunities; there are many scholarships for students who are still in high school!
+Try our scholarship search tool to help match you with opportunities; there are many scholarships for students who are still in high school!